-The complete OBS dataset contains manually picked phases from 15 deployments and a total of 355 stations (Table 1).
-The dataset comprises 13,190 events, 109,210 traces and 153,338 picks (about 90,000 P and 63,000 S picks).
+picks, implying that there are 44,128 traces with both P and S picks, $\sim 46,000$ with only P and 19,000 with only S picks).
 The data represent a variety of tectonic environments, seismometer and hydrophone types.
-The data include 38,419 4-component waveforms; 35,654 waveforms have only seismometer data (no hydrophone), and 8,187 traces are for hydrophone-only instruments (Table ).
-For the remainder of the traces, 1 or 2 seismometer components are missing due to equipment malfunction.
-Magnitudes range from 0.1 to 5.8 (Fig. ).
+The data include 38,419 4-component waveforms; 35,654 waveforms have only seismometer data (no hydrophone), and 8,187 traces are for hydrophone-only instruments (Table S1 in Supporting Information S1).
+For the remainder of the traces (16%), 1 or 2 seismometer components are missing due to equipment malfunction.
+Magnitudes range from 0.1 to 5.8 (Figure S2 in Supporting Information S1).

 We split each deployment into a training set (65%), a development set (10%) and a holdout test set (25%).
 When we added the AACSE subset, we kept its pre-defined split ratio (70%/15%/15%).
-The effective split ratio for the whole dataset was 66.8%/12.8%/20.4%.
-We randomly distributed entire events over the splits, i.e., ensure that all traces belonging to an event are part of the same split, thereby avoiding knowledge leaks from intra-event waveform similarity.
+The effective split ratio for the whole data set was 66.8%/12.8%/20.4%.
+We randomly distributed entire events over the splits to ensure that all traces belonging to an event are part of the same split.

-The OBS data is provided through SeisBench Woollam et al. (2022) and can be used for other ML learning tasks.
+The OBS data is provided through SeisBench (Woollam et al., 2022) and can be used for other ML learning tasks.
 No explicit noise traces are included but noise samples can be generated by extracting the waveform ahead of the P arrival.

-3 Methods
+3. Methods